Mother and Baby Home: 1920s–World War 2

 Adoption had no legal status in England and Wales before 1926, and in Scotland before 1930.
 Even then, the mother could not give her baby away informally.
 During the 1920s, the Salvation Army published Orders and Regulations, which governed the running of their Mother and Baby Homes.
 This information was updated in 1962.
-The National Council for the Unmarried Mother and Her Child was founded in the 1920s.
-It aimed was to increase awareness amongst unmarried mothers of the burden of bringing up a child alone by encouraging them to keep her babies.
-The Council saw this as a way to avoid mothers having further pregnancies.
+The National Council for the Unmarried Mother and Her Child was founded in the 1920s, designed to increase awareness amongst unmarried mothers of the burden of bringing up a child alone and encouraging them to keep their babies.
+The Council saw this as a way for mothers to avoid having further pregnancies.
 An amendment to the Scottish Maternity and Child Welfare Act highlighted the same aim.

-In contrast with elsewhere in the UK, Scottish Mother and Baby Homes were founded with the aim of keeping mother and baby together.
-A Midwives and Maternity Homes (Scotland) Act was passed in 1927.
-It introduced a licensing and inspection regime for maternity homes, which did not appear in England and Wales until after the Second World War.
+In contrast with elsewhere in the UK, Scottish Mother and Baby Homes were founded with the aim of keeping the mother and baby together.
+A Midwives and Maternity Homes (Scotland) Act was passed in 1927, introducing a licensing and inspection regime for maternity homes, which did not appear in England and Wales until after the Second World War.

 Privately-run Lying-in Homes are less well documented than public institutions.
 They were more common in the first quarter of the 20th century at a time when unmarried mothers were starting to be perceived by the public to be a moral and social issue, and may have targeted the children of unmarried mothers for adoption.